Speak Directly To a Lawyer Now

 An unrepresented defendant often lacks the knowledge, skill and experience that their opponent, the prosecution, has.
 They are at an instant disadvantage.
 An unrepresented defendant may also struggle with answering any legal questions or issues raised by the judicial officer.

 Criminal law, evidence law and court practice and procedure are all extremely complex.
 A law degree is only a starting point.
 Criminal lawyers have knowledge, skill and experience when it comes to criminal matters.
 They are well practised in the art of advocacy and communication in the courtroom.
-These are things that are very useful when one comes head to head with the prosecution in court.
+These are things that are very useful when one comes head-to-head with the prosecution in court.

-Regardless of whether your matter is your first offence for drink driving in the Local Court or a much more serious offence which you wish to take to trial in the District Court choosing the right criminal lawyer will always increase your chances of obtaining the best outcome.
+We offer obligation free consultations for most kinds of criminal and traffic matters – so you quite literally have nothing to lose in contacting us for advice.
 The right lawyer will help you from start to finish and ensure every decision along the way is the best one.
 From helping you select and review your character references to conducting the sentence hearing on your behalf, a lawyer will apply the relevant legal and evidentiary principles to ensure the best case is advocated on your behalf.

 For advice or representation in any legal matter, please contact Armstrong Legal.

-This article was written by Michelle Makela
+This article was written by Angela Cooney

 Legal Hotline